mckinsey/vizro/vizro-core/docs/pages/user-guides/install.md

     conda create --name vizro-environment python=3.10 -y
     ```

     (This example uses Python 3.10, and creates a virtual environment called `vizro-environment`.
-You can opt for a different version of Python (any version >= 3.8 and <3.12), and name it anything you choose).
+You can opt for a different version of Python (any version >= 3.8), and name it anything you choose).

     Activate your virtual environment from any directory: